All Episodes

 How are you doing?

-Um, I just had a couple of points to speak to about the uh Milwaukee shooting.
+I just had a couple of points to speak to about the Milwaukee shooting.

-Um first thing I want to put out there is me personally, I'm different from the uh majority of black people that feel this way.
+First thing I want to put out there is me personally, I'm different from the majority of black people that feel this way.

-I don't feel like it's a racial issue, and that's what we give that's what we're getting confused, and we're not getting the results that we want.
+I don't feel like it's a racial issue, and that's where we're getting confused, and we're not getting the results that we want.

-If we focus it on a straight police brutality and police training issue, we will be okay.
+If we focus it on the straight police brutality and police training issue, we will be okay.

-This man got shot in their thing that he got shot because he had a gun in his hand.
+This man got shot, and they're saying that he got shot because he had a gun in his hand.

 Now, why would you let your city go?